 - 1. Open the phonebook first by pressing the right soft key [Names] in standby mode. - 2.
 Scroll to highlight Add New, and press the left soft key [OK]. - 3.
-Enter a name and then press the down navigation key. - 4.
-Enter a number and then press the down navigation key. - 5.
-You can set a group for the entry by pressing the right/left navigation key. - 6.
+Select the memory you want to save: SIM or Phone. - a.
+Enter a name and then press the down navigation key. - b.
+Enter a number and then press the down navigation key. - c.
+You can set a group for the entry by pressing the right/left navigation key. - d.
 Press left soft key [Save].